matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

       with "marker" events which are sent on the "live" timeline and point back to the "insertion" event where we inserted history next to.
-The HS can then go and backfill the "insertion" event and continue navigating the chunks from there.
+The HS can then go and backfill the "insertion" event and continue navigating the historical chunks from there.
  1. Federated remote server that joins a new room with historical messages
-    - We need to update the `/backfill` response to include historical messages from the chunks
+    - The originating homeserver just needs to update the `/backfill` response to include historical messages from the chunks.
  1. Federated remote server already in the room when history is inserted
     - Depends on whether the HS has the scrollback history.
 If the HS already has all history, see scenario 2, if doesn't, see scenario 3.
  1. For federated servers already in the room that haven't implemented MSC2716
-    - Those homeservers won't have historical messages available because they're unable to navigate the "marker"/"insertion" events.
+    - Those homeservers won't have historical messages available because they're unable to navigate the "marker"/"insertion"/"chunk" events.
 But the historical messages would be available once the HS implements MSC2716 and processes the "marker" events that point to the history.

 ---